 CBI chief John Cridland observed in the week that when business leaders have experienced for themselves the financial benefits of green growth they seldom forget it.
 Politicians have proved more fickle.

 Faced with these 21st-century challenges, our policy-makers need a long-term systemic approach to chart the risks and unlock the opportunities that lie ahead for the entire economy.

 That’s why I’m pleased to support the Aldersgate Group which this week is launching a new coalition of businesses, NGOs, think-tanks, and thought leaders around an ambitious roadmap called ‘An Economy that Works’.
 Diverse coalitions are vital to build confidence and spur leaders from business and politics to go further faster.

-The report encourages us to look beyond our fixation on GDP growth as the only measure of economic success and to re-adjust our focus on achieving maximum wellbeing for minimum planetary input.
+The report encourages us to seem beyond our fixation on GDP growth because the only measure of economic success and to re-adjust our specialize in achieving maximum wellbeing for minimum planetary input.